The 20 Best Historical Korean Dramas Ever

 Main Cast: D.O., Nam Ji-hyun, Kim Seon-ho, and Han So-hee

 Anyone searching for a more lighthearted period rom-com, this one's for you.
 Lee Yul (D.O.) and commoner Hong-shim (Nam Ji-hyun) were childhood sweethearts, but they were separated due to tragic events.
 16 years later, Lee Yul is the cold-hearted Crown Prince, who decrees that all Korean citizens of marriageable age must wed.
-Meanwhile, Hong-shim is the country's oldest single woman, and faces possible punishment as she refuses to get married.
-After he survives an assassination attempt, an amnesic Lee Yul is saved by Hong Shim's father, and, having lost his memories, offers to marry Hong Shim.
+Meanwhile, Hong-shim is the country's oldest single woman and faces possible punishment for refusing to get married.
+After surviving an assassination attempt, Hong Shim's father saves an amnesic Lee Yul, and, having lost his memories, offers to marry Hong Shim.

 'Alchemy of Souls' (2022–2023)